Russ, Madie, Leo, Jeremy, Jeremy and meeeeeeee!!!

 The Kanangra area tends to hold it’s water levels longer than the typical Blue Mountain canyons but a week of sunny weather had things easing off a bit and a bunch of different options were optioned up before we finally opted a full run of K-Main via the Slot option.

-Last time I attempted a trip through the Slot things did not quiet go to plan and eerily as we traversed across the top of the usual entry there was once again another group were setting off down the main wall
+Last time I attempted a trip through the Slot things did not quiet go to plan and eerily as we traversed across the top of the usual entry there was another group were setting off down the main wall again.

 We slip past the main entrance and gear up above the slot.
 There is a buzz of excitement as I set the rope and one by one the others make their way down